 How To Watch The Kentucky Derby

-NBC and NBC Sports Network will have coverage of the Kentucky Derby throughout the day, and in fact there are thirteen other horse races at Churchill Downs on Saturday.
+There will be coverage of the Kentucky Derby throughout the day, and in fact there are thirteen other horse races at Churchill Downs on the same day.
 But if you’re feeling nostalgic, it can also be interesting to watch videos of races past—like Secretariat winning the Triple Crown in 1973 or American Pharoah’s win in 2015.
 The Wall Street Journal even produced a video comparing Secretariat and American Pharoah’s Belmont Stakes wins side-by-side.

 After your Derby Day party is done, don’t hang up your spurs.
-It’s only two weeks until the Preakness—and another good excuse to make yourself a Mint Julep.
+It’s only a couple of weeks until the Preakness—and another good excuse to make yourself a Mint Julep.